The Best Vegetarian Costco Finds in 2021

 My yearly Costco membership pays for itself in the amount that I save in frozen fruit alone.
 Each of these bags are less than $10 each, making them a steal for 3-4 pounds of organic frozen fruit.
 Even Trader Joe’s, my second favorite place to buy frozen fruit, can’t touch these prices!

-Since BL and I make breakfast smoothies (like this frozen mango lassi) at least 3-4 times a week, we are constantly going through frozen fruit.
+Since my husband and I make breakfast smoothies (like this frozen mango lassi) at least 3-4 times a week, we are constantly going through frozen fruit.
 And, after attending a trip to Maine a few years ago filled with wild blueberries, I’ve been trying to eat them on an almost daily basis.

 With two times the antioxidant capacity of regular blueberries, they are a yummy, concentrated source of nutrients.
-When I’m not throwing them in my smoothies, I add them to yogurt parfaits, pancake batter, or chia jam.
+When not throwing them in my smoothies, I add them to yogurt parfaits, pancake batter, or chia jam.

 Green Chile

-I typically find myself reaching for the chile jar to top on everything from breakfast burritos to sandwiches and more!
+I typically find myself reaching for the chili jar to top on everything from breakfast burritos to sandwiches and more!
 They are also fantastic to add to my creamy jalapeno salsa instead of jalapenos.

 Still looking for recipes?
 Here are a few more recipe ideas to make with the green chiles: